Director of Student Life & Activities – Lauren Brutsman

 - Officers will accept responsibility for all program planning functions, from room reservations to the supervision of events and activities.

-- Officers will develop honest and open lines of communication with the club’s Faculty/Staff Advisor and their assigned Student Life Assistant Director, keeping them apprised of the group’s activities.
+Officers will develop honest and open lines of communication with the club’s advisor and the office of Student Life & Activities, keeping them apprised of the group’s activities.

 - Advisors, with rare exceptions, volunteer their time and efforts to student organizations without financial compensation.
 At all times they should be appreciated and valued for the work they do for students.